uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/index.rst

   data, such as arrays, pointers to the memory, external entities.

 - Changing dataset values.
-Since :ref:`table` is an :term:`immutable <Immutability>` dataset, a builder provides the ability to change the values in a dataset under construction.
+Since :ref:`table` is an :capterm:`immutable <immutability>` dataset, a builder provides the ability to change the values in a dataset under construction.

 - Encapsulating construction process of a :ref:`table`.
 This is used to hide the